scaffold-eth/se-2-challenges/README.md

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/50eef1f7-e1a3-4b3b-87e2-59c19362c4ff)

-> 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or use a burner wallet.
+> 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or a burner wallet.
 By default 🔥 `burner wallets` are only available on `hardhat` .
 You can enable them on every chain by setting `onlyLocal : false` inside `burnerWallet` in your frontend config (`scaffold.config.ts` in `packages/nextjs/scaffold.config.ts`)

 🚀 Deploy your NextJS App